MadEditorDAN/ViGaVault/README.md

 ## Note for Windows Users (SmartScreen)

-As ViGaVault is currently in Beta and not yet digitally signed with a paid certificate, you might see a Windows SmartScreen warning (*"Windows protected your PC"*) when launching the `.exe`.
+As ViGaVault is a very young project and not digitally signed with a paid certificate, you might see a Windows SmartScreen warning (*"Windows protected your PC"*) when launching the `.exe`.

 To run the application:
 1. Click on "More info".